j-woz/jwplot/doc/README.txt

 for the EPS, and a variable number of data files:

 ----
-jwplot -s my_config.cfg my_output.eps my_data.data
+jwplot -s my_output.eps my_config.cfg my_data.data
 ----

+(The output file is specified first for easier use with multiple data files in a Makefile.)

 == Configuration